tarantool/cartridge/rst/topics/state-machine.rst

 BootError
 ---------

-This state can be caused by following:
+This state can be caused by following events:

--  Failed binding to binary port for iproto usage
+*  Failed binding to binary port for iproto usage
--  Server is missing in clusterwide config
+*  Server is missing in clusterwide config
--  Replicaset is missing in clusterwide config
+*  Replicaset is missing in clusterwide config
--  Failed replication configuration
+*  Failed replication configuration

 ConnectingFullmesh
 ------------------